craftingcity/The-Known-World/MAIN/Game Notes/Fronts/The Whitimore Files.md

 **The Whitimore Drow** are a anarcho-sadist/pro-oppression/pro-resistance *force of chaos* originating in the Underdark bent on assisting those they please and continually destroying society for the benifit of noone purposefully (*impulse: to destroy all semblance of order*).
 They are making attempts at the powerful theocracy of The Church of the White Flame, and plan to establish a state of sado-anarchy in this land.

 The whole house has fallen from grace by the inaction of [[Do'gamet Whitimore]], the ex-matriarch.
 The house has been sent from the city of [[Erelhei-Cinlu]], and they shall not return until they can prove themselves worthy of a seat at the big kids table.
-They plan an uprising into the surface world, and wish to use [[Varis|the son of Lolth's son]] as a political or military gamepiece, either to bind or to lead.
+They plan an uprising into the surface world, and wish to use [[Varis|the son of Lolth's son]] as a political or military game-piece, either to bind or to lead.

 **The Prophecy**
 - [x] Assist the Hill Giants in entering the Prime plane